 Long Term Care Fees

-If you are concerned about ‘long term care fees’ and your estate is worth over £23,500 you will have to contribute towards the cost.
+If you are concerned about ‘long-term care fees’ and your estate is worth over £23,500 you will have to contribute towards the cost.
 A Local Authority under the Care in the Community Act 1990 is able to force a sale of your property to recover the care costs.
 So reducing your family’s inheritance.
 By prudent early planning a family can keep control of assets ensure that future hostile creditors can be protected from.

 A specialist disabled trust set up in someone’s Will for the benefit of a disabled child or adult.
-Any assets placed into a disabled trust are not assessable by the DSS.
+Any assets placed in a disabled trust are not assessable by the DSS.
 So protecting assets for use in addition to any State benefits received.

 Family Asset Protection Trusts

 Safe storage of your Will and associated documents is of paramount importance.
 If any of these documents are lost, damaged or defaced in any way, they may be declared invalid and the Law of Intestacy will be applied to your Estate.
 Safe independent recorded storage is invaluable.
-Our secure insured storage is a recomended service
+Our secure insured storage is a recommended service

 A Grant of Probate is an official document which the Executors may need to administer the Estate.
 It is issued by a section of the Court know as the Probate Registry.
 It is necessary for the sale of a deceased persons property and other large assets.

-Also it may be needed by financial institutions for the closing of bank accounts, insurances policy payments, sale of shares, premium bonds etc. dependant on the size of the estate.
+Als, it may be needed by financial institutions for the closing of bank accounts, insurances policy payments, sale of shares, premium bonds etc. dependant on the size of the estate.